Susan is an online writer who writes for many websites. She has experience writing product descriptions.

 With SEO in mind, make sure the product is mentioned early on, and maybe other versions of the same thing, for example, mention trousers and pants in the text if writing about a pair of cotton chinos.

-Use both words, 'sweater' and 'jumper', if possible to cover both descriptions of an item.
+Use both words, 'sweater' and 'jumper', if possible, to cover both descriptions of an item.
 Talk about a woman's 'blouse', 'shirt', and 'top' if applicable.

 If you are writing about a pair of wool socks, make sure these words appear near the beginning of your text.
-It sounds obvious, but it easy to forget, especially if you are writing many descriptions.
+It sounds obvious, but it is easy to forget, especially if you are writing many descriptions.

 Make sure these words are added naturally, and they will attract shoppers.

 Get the Thesaurus Out

 A good tool to use is a thesaurus when writing product descriptions.
 I have a tip—I keep a small notepad of my own where I write good synonyms and phrases that come in useful.
 I have this nearby because I find it saves time searching around.
 I have some phrases in there which I copied from websites which are particularly well written.
 Of course, you should never plagiarise, but using a few well penned words again in your own article is not a bad thing as long as your article is mainly unique.